PavanRangani/docs/docs/prd/banking/banking.md

 ##### Sorting order other types entity

-- Primary sorting on banking type and Secondary sorting on `Account Nickname`.
+- Primary sorting on banking type and Secondary sorting on alphabetical order of `Account Nickname`.